francojposa/personal-site/_dev_setup_guides/python_setup_macos.md

 ## 1. Do Not Install Anything!
 (Yet)

-Do not brew install python3, do not mess with Python 2 and Python 3 versions that ship with MacOS, do not pass go, do not collect $200 - I promise you this way will be easier.
+Do not brew install python3, do not mess with Python 2 or Python 3 versions that ship with MacOS, do not pass go, do not collect $200 - I promise you this way will be easier.

 ## 2. Install and Set Up Pyenv